 The basic concept of electoral inclusiveness has two main dimensions.
 First, eligibility restrictions determine who has the right to vote or stand as candidate in principle.
 Second, access restrictions determine how those eligible can exercise their right to vote by means of voter registration and voting methods.
 We do not consider access restrictions for candidacy rights, since they vary much more widely, are harder to compare and because - compared to access to voting rights - access to candidacy is to a much larger extent determined by economic and social resources regardless of any legal restrictions.
-Eligibility is much more important for the overall inclusiveness of electoral rights.
-If eligibility is restrictive, then inclusive access conditions for few categories of eligible voters should not be able to raise the overall score too significantly.
-This is why we combine eligibility and access indicators for voting rights through a general weighted average, using an aggregation formula of 0.75 [eligibility score] + 0.25 [access score].
+While the basic score on eligibility (such as nationality-based requirements for non-citizen residents) sets the maximum level of inclusiveness possible for the relevant composite indicator, further eligibility and access restrictions (such as residence-based or registration requirements for non-citizen residents) put additional constrains to this basic inclusiveness.
+This is due to the fact that these further restrictions are applied only to those who are enfranchised as reflected by the basic eligibility score.
+For example, if the basic score on eligibility is medium (e.g. 0.5), further eligibility and access restrictions can never increase this initial level of inclusiveness, but only reduce it (if there are further restrictions), or leave it unchanged (if there are no further restrictions).
+However, these restrictions should not be allowed to reduce the score to a level that lies below the next less inclusive category on basic eligibility.
+This is why, for the purposes of aggregation, we define a second set of values for the further eligibility and access restrictions that, when subtracted, modify the basic eligibility score in an adequate way.